pedorich-n/PaidyTest/README.md

 1. Rates are not invertible, i.e. AUD-SGD != 1 / SGD-AUD
 2. Limit for calling external service is 1000 requests per day
 3. It is possible to get an unlimited number of rates from external service via one request
-3. Rate returned by the proxy shouldn't be older than 5 minutes
+4. Rate returned by the proxy shouldn't be older than 5 minutes
+5. Proxy should be able to serve at least 10000 requests per day (one every ≈8 seconds)
-4. It is possible that external service could fail or time out
+6. It is possible that external service could fail or time out

 ## Implementation